 where $\ket{\textrm{HF}}$ is the no cavity Hartree-Fock Slater determinant while $\ket{0,0}$ denotes the photonic vacuum for the $\alpha$ and $\beta$ photons introduced in Eq.~(\ref{eq:Transformation}).
 The operators in the exponentials of Eq.~(\ref{eq:QED-CCSD-S-MINIMAL}) are electron ($T_{1}$ and $T_{2}$) and electron-photon ( $S^{\alpha}_{1}\alpha^{\dagger}$ and $S^{\beta}_{1}\beta^{\dagger}$) excitation operators defined explicitly as

 The amplitude parameters $t^{a}_{i}$,$t^{ab}_{ij}$, $s^{a}_{i\alpha}$, $s^{a}_{i\beta}$ as well as $\gamma_{\alpha}$ and $\gamma_{\beta}$ are determined in the ground state calculation.
-In Eq.~\ref{eq:Excitation}, we use second quantization for the electrons \cite{helgaker2014molecular} with
+In Eq.~(\ref{eq:Excitation}), we use second quantization for the electrons \cite{helgaker2014molecular} with

 where $a^{\dagger}_{p\sigma}$ creates and $a_{p\sigma}$ annihilates an electron in orbital $p$ with spin $\sigma$.
-The indices $i,j$ and $a,b$ label occupied and virtual orbitals, respectively.
-In the limit where all excitations are included in the wave function in Eq.\ref{eq:QED-CCSD-S-MINIMAL}, the coupled cluster expansion is exact and gives the same result as QED full configuration interaction \cite{haugland2021intermolecular,haugland2020coupled,riso2022molecular}.
+The indices $i,j$ and $a,b$ label occupied and virtual orbitals in the HF reference, respectively.
+In the limit where all excitations are included in the wave function in Eq.~(\ref{eq:QED-CCSD-S-MINIMAL}), the coupled cluster expansion is exact and gives the same result as QED full configuration interaction \cite{haugland2021intermolecular,haugland2020coupled,riso2022molecular}.
 The optimal values for the coupled cluster parameters are obtained by solving the projection equations \cite{helgaker2014molecular}

 with

 where $\mu$ labels an electronic excitation while $n$ and $m$ are photonic excitations in $\alpha$ and $\beta$.
 The ground state energy is equal to